devuri/facebook-album-downloader/README.md

  - Move Facebook Photo Albums to Google Drive
  - Watch Facebook Photo Albums in a slideshow.
  - The photo albums downloaded at the server deletes immiditely from he server after the user complete the download.
+ - Easter egg : Try the Konami Code in slideshow ;)

 ## Features for Developers
 - Easily Customizable.